-- Students with SEN are encouraged to be part of the school council. - Students with SEN are also encouraged to be part of clubs to promote teamwork/building friendships.
+- Students with SEN are encouraged to be part of the school council

+- Students with SEN are also encouraged to be part of clubs to promote teamwork/building friendships

+- Peer mentoring support

+- Staff mentoring

+- School counsellor support

 Our provision (N133) allows for any student to access a quieter area during unstructured time for break and lunch time.
 Students have access to N133 and the wellness room during these times.